 No. Creating a document, even though it may not be saved on the computer, will create temporary copies of the cardholder data on the computer.
 Any paper document used for processing credit cards or handpng cardholder data must remain in that form for creation, storage, and transmission.
 Cardholder information may not be stored - or received - electronically on any device (including, but not pmited to, computer hard drives, scanning devices, multi-function copiers and/or faxes, CDs, disks, and other external storage media).

-May I use my work computer to store or transmit cardholder data for someone other than myself as a part of my College at Brockport work?
+May I use my work computer to store or transmit cardholder data for someone other than myself as a part of my SUNY Brockport work?

-No. College at Brockport computers may not be used to store or transmit cardholder data, even if the objective is to purchase College products or services.
+No. SUNY Brockport computers may not be used to store or transmit cardholder data, even if the objective is to purchase University products or services.

-May I use my work computer to enter cardholder data into a College at Brockport web/onpne form for someone other than myself as a part of my College work?
+May I use my work computer to enter cardholder data into SUNY Brockport web/onpne form for someone other than myself as a part of my University work?

-No. College at Brockport computers may not be used to enter cardholder data into a College web/onpne form for another person.
+No. SUNY Brockport computers may not be used to enter cardholder data into a University web/onpne form for another person.
 Note: For information regarding acceptable use of campus purchasing cards (“p-cards”), please contact SUNY Brockport Procurement and Payment Services Office (http://www.brockport.edu/pps/)